obartra/ssim/README.md

 *Table extracted from http://www.cns.nyu.edu/~lcv/ssim/*

-For a general overview on SSIM check the Wikipedia article [here](https://en.wikipedia.org/wiki/Structural_similarity).
+This project is a direct port of algorithms published by [Wang, et al. 2004](/assets/ssim.pdf) on "Image Quality Assessment: From Error Visibility to Structural Similarity".
+The original Matlab scripts are available [here](https://ece.uwaterloo.ca/~z70wang/research/iwssim/) with their datasets.
+To view the steps taken to validate `ssim.js` results, check the [wiki](https://github.com/obartra/ssim/wiki/Results-Validation).

-This project includes a line-by-line port of the original Matlab scripts, they are available [here](https://ece.uwaterloo.ca/~z70wang/research/iwssim/) with their datasets.
+For a general overview on SSIM check the Wikipedia [article](https://en.wikipedia.org/wiki/Structural_similarity).

 ## Installation